KennethanCeyer/adk-go/README.md

 These workflow agents provide deterministic control over the execution flow, while the sub-agents themselves can be intelligent `LlmAgent` instances.

-## Next Steps & Contribution

-This "Hello World" example serves as the initial building block.
-The next steps in the migration will involve:
+## Contributing

+This project is an active migration and we welcome contributions from the community!
+Whether it's reporting a bug, suggesting a feature, or submitting code, your help is valued.

+### How to Contribute

+- **Report Issues:** If you find a bug or have a feature request, please open an issue.
+- **Submit Pull Requests:** For code contributions, please fork the repository and submit a pull request with your changes.

+### Development Roadmap

-- Implementing more core ADK features (e.g., advanced agent types like `LoopAgent`, session management, event handling, complex flows).
-- Porting additional tools and planners.
+We are actively working on porting features from the Python ADK.
+Key areas for future development include implementing more core ADK features (e.g., advanced agent types, session management, event handling), porting additional tools and planners, and adding comprehensive tests.
+Contributions in these areas are especially welcome.

-- Adding comprehensive tests.
+## License

+ADK-Go is licensed under the Apache 2.0 License.
+See the `LICENSE` file for details.